lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     compute sumcoor12 all reduce ave c_coor12
     fix myat3 all ave/time 10 200 2000 &
         c_sumcoor12 file coordinationnumber12.dat

-..  container:: justify

 The *compute ave* is used to average the per atom coordination number that is calculated by the *coord/atom* compute.
 This averaging is necessary as *coord/atom* returns an array where each value corresponds to a certain couple of atoms i-j.
 Such an array can't be printed by *fix ave/time*.
 Finally, let us complete the script by adding the following lines to *input.md.lammps*:

 ..  code-block:: lammps